 Short-term Care: Facilitates Functional Improvement

-This datapoint measures the percent of short-term residents who experienced functional improvements, such as with activities of daily living.
-Many would argue this is a reliable measure of a facility's rehabilitation services.
+This metric is a measure of the percentage of short-term care patients that saw functional improvements, such as with activities of daily living.
+Some argue that this is a reasonable measure of a facility's rehabilitation performance.